 Execution Mode Immediate Syntax MBFREEACT=n Range n = 0: Driver alarm is unrelated.
-1: MBFREE outputs on both the driver connector of the CM10/SCX11 and the I/O connector become inactive when a driver alarm is active (electromagnetic brake is locked).
-Factory Setting 0: CM10-1, 2, 3, 4, 5 1: SCX11 SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
+MBFREE outputs on both the driver connector of the CM10/SCX1 a driver alarm is active (electromagnetic brake is locked).
+10 and the I/O connector become inactive when Factory Setting 0: CM10-1, 2, 3, 4, 5 1: SCX10 SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
 Otherwise, the parameter value is reset to the last saved value at device power up.
 If no new parameter value was saved, then the value is set to the default (initial).
-Access READ and WRITE See Also OUTxxx (OUTMBFREE), SIGxxx (SIGMBFREE), ROUTxxx (ROUTMBFREE), DOUTxxx (DOUTMBFREE), DSIGxxx (DSIGMBFREE), DALARM If the MBFREEACT is set to 0, a driver alarm does not affect the connector of the CM10/SCX11 and I/O connector.
-If the MBFREEACT is set to 1, the MBFREE outputs on both the of the I/O connector become inactive (The electromagnetic brake is lessetting is used if the automatic current off function on the driver i during an alarm).
-If the DALARM is set to 0, driver alarm signal has no effect on loses its function. driver connector of the CM10/SCX11 and ocked.) when a driver alarm is active.
-This s set to ON (motor current becomes OFF Example Command Description >MBFREEACT=0 MBFREEACT=1(0) >SAVEPRM (EEPROM has been written 10 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. >RESET Resetting system. #Set the MBFREEACT to 0 #Save the parameter assignments #Establish the saved parameter values CM10- Controller Module Software Version: .
-Copyright 2010 ORIENTAL MOTOR CO., LTD.
+Access READ and WRITE See Also OUTxxx (OUTMBFREE), SIGxxx (SIGMBFREE), ROUTxxx (ROUTMBFREE), DOUTxxx (DOUTMBFREE), DSIGxxx (DSIGMBFREE), DALARM connector of the CM10/SCX10 and I/O connector.
+If the MBFREEACT is set to 1, the MBFREE outputs on both the driver connector of the CM10/SCX1 the I/O connector become inactive (The electromagnetic brake is locked.) when a driver alarm is active setting is used if the automatic current off function on the driver is set to ON (motor current becomes during an alarm).
+If the DALARM is set to 0, driver alarm signal has no effect on the MBFREE outputs and the MBF loses its function.
+Example Command Description · MBFREEACT=0 MBFREEACT=1(0) >SAVEPRM (EEPROM has been written 10 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. #Set the MBFREEACT to 0 #Save the parameter assignments >RESET Resetting system. #Establish the saved parameter values CM10- Controller Module Software Version: .
+Copyright 2010 ORIENTAL MOTOR CO., LTD. >MBFREEACT MBFREEACT=0(0) #Query new value